phpinfo/MooTools-Placeholder/README.md

 Thanks to
 ---------

-Thanks to Nikita Vasilyev for his genius solution: http://github.com/NV/placeholder.js
+Thanks to Nikita Vasilyev for his genius solution: http://github.com/NV/placeholder.js.
+Thanks to Arian Stolwijk for some MooTools experience: http://github.com/arian/MooTools-Placeholder.